makspll/bevy_mod_scripting/docs/src/ScriptingReference/core-callbacks.md

 # Core Callbacks

-On top of callbacks which are registered by your application, BMS provides a set of core callbacks which are always available.
+On top of callbacks which are registered by your application, BMS provides a set of core callbacks which are always available (unless disabled via plugin settings).

 The three core callbacks are:
 - `on_script_loaded`
 - `on_script_unloaded`
 - `on_script_reloaded`

+For more information on how callbacks generally work see [the callbacks section](../Summary/callbacks.md).

 ## `on_script_loaded`